Identifiability in Continuous Lyapunov Models: Preliminaries

-\begin{remark} Let $\mathrm{Stab}(E)\subseteq\mathbb{R}^E$ be the subset of stable matrices, which is always non-empty and open.
+\begin{remark} Let $\mathrm{Stab}(E)\subseteq\mathbb{R}^E$ be the subset of stable matrices, which is always non-empty and open, since $E$ is assumed to always include all self-loops, see Definition \ref{def:model}.
+In particular, this implies that $\dim (\mathrm{Stab}(E))=|E|$.
 When $C$ is positive definite, the Lyapunov equation from \eqref{eq:lyapunoveq} has a positive definite solution $\Sigma$ if and only if $M$ is stable \citep[Theorem 1.1]{bhaya2003}.
 Hence, the definition of the model $\mathcal{M}_{G,C}$ remains unchanged if we replace the requirement $M\in\mathbb{R}^E$ by $M\in\mathrm{Stab}(E)$. \end{remark}

 The identifiability question we pose asks if a covariance matrix $\Sigma$ in the model $\mathcal{M}_{G,C}$ may simultaneously solve the Lyapunov equation for more than one choice of a matrix $M\in\mathbb{R}^E$.
 In other words, we study the injectivity of the (rational) parametrization map